 The theme "Together We Act, United We Change" highlights the importance of working together to address and prevent sexual abuse, assault, and harassment.
-This campaign focuses on enhancing public understanding of sexual violence, amplifying the voices of underserved communities, and empowering collective action to promote health equity.
-By aligning these efforts with broader social change and long-term strategies for community engagement, we can sustain the movement toward a future free from violence, creating environments where everyone feels safe, respected, and supported.
+This campaign focuses on enhancing public understanding of sexual violence, amplifying the voices of survivors, and empowering us to work together to promote the safety and well-being of others.
+Everyone in our communities deserves to live in safe and supportive environments where they are treated with respect.
+When our workplaces, schools, and communities work together to uphold safety and respect, we make progress in preventing sexual abuse, assault, and harassment.

 Acting With Purpose